thebluehats/thebluehats/README.md

-- 🅰️ Hi, I’m @thebluehats
+- Hi, I’m @thebluehats, or CJ.
-- 🅱️ I’m learning and learning and also learning
+- I’m learning, learning, and also learning.
-- 🆎 Have a good day!
+- Have a good day!

 <!---
 thebluehats/thebluehats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.